 Don't let the affordable-sounding minimum repayments trick you either.
 Even if you can meet these each month, they are designed to clear barely any of the debt - meaning the cost of borrowing rockets.
 If you need scaring out of this:

-See the Minimum repayments guide for a full rundown of how the system works.
+See the Minimum Repayments guide for a full rundown of how the system works.

 Don't forget your discount vouchers